aspose-total/Aspose.Total-Products/total/en/net/conversion/rtf-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert RTF to XLSM or Online App" h2="Export RTF to XLSM via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of APIs that enables developers to quickly and easily add powerful document processing features to their .NET, C#, ASP.NET and VB.NET applications.
+With Aspose.Total for .NET, developers can easily include RTF to XLSM conversion feature within their applications in two simple steps.

+The first step is to use Aspose.Words for .NET to export RTF to HTML.
+Aspose.Words for .NET is a powerful Word document processing API that enables developers to create, read, edit, convert and print Word documents within their .NET applications.
+It supports a wide range of features, including document manipulation, formatting, mail merge, reporting, and more.
+With Aspose.Words for .NET, developers can easily convert RTF to HTML with just a few lines of code.

+The second step is to use Aspose.Cells for .NET to convert HTML to XLSM.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, read, edit, and convert Excel spreadsheets within their .NET applications.
+It supports a wide range of features, including document manipulation, formatting, data import/export, charting, and more.
+With Aspose.Cells for .NET, developers can easily convert HTML to XLSM with just a few lines of code.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include RTF to XLSM conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export RTF to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLSM.
+In summary, Aspose.Total for .NET makes it easy for developers to include RTF to XLSM conversion feature within their .NET, C#, ASP.NET and VB.NET applications.
+By using Aspose.Words for .NET to export RTF to HTML and Aspose.Cells for .NET to convert HTML to XLSM, developers can quickly and easily add this powerful feature to their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}